swh2004/Automatically-AUM-analysis/README.md

 ### in cmd
 2. `py -m pip install pandas openpyxl xlrd`
 3. `py main.py`
-4. open the Outcomes to see the analysis
+4. open the Outcomes to see the analysis (open source data to make it refreshed)

 ## What if #ERROR